DataDog/integrations-extras/finout/README.md

 Finout’s cloud cost management tool uses your container metrics to break down Kubernetes costs without installing an agent.
 You can connect to any metric within Datadog and create a unit cost to improve cost observability.

-Finout’s Datadog integration allows you to add cost widgets into your Datadog dashboards and combine your AWS, Snowflake, Kubernetes, and Unit costs alongside your usage.
+Finout’s Datadog app allows you to add cost widgets into your Datadog dashboards and combine your AWS, Snowflake, Kubernetes, and Unit costs alongside your usage.

 ## Setup